KyleBeebe/KyleBeebe.github.io/index.md

     <a href="https://github.com/KyleBeebe/OpenGLEngine">Repository</a>
     <br/>
     An in-progress OpenGL 4.6 engine in C++.
 I have been generally following https://learnopengl.com/ but adhering to an OOP design by separating components into logical classes.
 The objective to get a better farmiliarization with the modern OpenGL pipeline.
 A virtual camera has been implemented with yaw, pitch, and rolling.
+Basic 3D shapes with textures can be rendered.
 The default shaders can deal with diffuse and specular map textures.
   </p>
   </body>
 </div>